 Given Datatype

-For this input datatype, you'll have to give the name of the search domain, and the name of the field from which you want to remove the star.
-The table below describes this:
+For this input datatype, you'll have to give the name of the repository or view, and the name of the field from which you want to remove the star.
+To see an example of how to get this list, click on the Show Query link farther up this page.

 Table: RemoveStarToFieldInput